coatespt/cursor-twitter/SESSION_NOTES.md

 ## Test Data Set
 - The big Tweet set is in ../twits/msg_output_3

-- It is 139,610,0077, i.e. 139 million Tweets.
-This is about a quarter of the entire data set available.
+- The same data set post-processed for language identification is in ../twits/test_language_detect_out

+- The full dataset of 5399 files has 598,725,870 Tweets and is about 105 Gigabytes in uncompressed CSV format (Which is significantly smaller than the compressed JSON.)

-- The analysis program reports that there are 44,298,119 distinct tokens.
+- The analysis program reports that there are
+  - 44,298,119 distinct tokens in 137 million tweets,
+  - x distinct tokens in 599 million tweets

-- 139 million Tweets equals approximately 1.39 billion tokens.
-So, about one token in 32 is novel over a vast number of Tweets.
+- 599 million Tweets equals approximately six billion tokens.

-- Note that we don't ever have 44 million tokens in the current set, as they are aged out after being in the current count for long enough to process about 2 million tokens, or 220,000 tweets, or with the decahose, about seven minutes of processing.

-## Twitter Stats
 - Volume of decahose = 500/sec

 - Volume of firehose = 5000/sec

-- 500/sec = 30k Tweets/min = 450,000 Tweets/15min  = 1.8m Tweets/hour
+- 500/sec = 30k Tweets/min = 450,000 Tweets/15min  = 1.8m Tweets/hour in nominal Tweet time

 - There are an average of 10 words/Tweet = 4,400,000 words/15 min or 18m words/hour

-## Our Processing
+## Our Processing Speed
-- The sender can send about 3000/second
+- The sender can send about 3000/second with ACKs.
+Which you need, or it will simply drop msgs.

-- We only receive about 1200/second, or 2.4 Decahoses.
+- We process about 1200/second, or 2.4 Decahoses.

 - The Tweets get ACKed, so rabbitMQ manages to never let the queue get very long--it seems to never get up to 50.

 - Google says a modern Mac could probably do about 10x as fast as this antique iMac.
-So, a new machine could handle multiple fire hoses.
+If true, that's a couple of firehoses.
 This is important, because one of the purposes of this is to make it possible to handle historical data.
-If a powerful server could handle four firehoses, and you applied one to each year of Tweets, you could process the entire history of Twitter in three months.
+  - I'm skeptical that better hardware would get a 10x bump.

-I'm skeptical.
-The processor on this machine is actually really fast, despite being 12 years old.
-The speedups would be because of SSD storage and more cores.
-So I'm guessing that the number of cores would be the overwhelming factor.
+  - The processor on this old machine is actually really fast (4 GHZ), despite being 12 years old.
+  - Any speedups would be because of faster SSD storage, more cores, and improved instruction set.
+Most likely, the number of cores would be the overwhelming factor.

-So a 16 core machine would probably just about do the firehose.
-Possibly more if you moved the feeder to a different box.
+  - So a 16 core machine would probably just about do the firehose.
+    - Possibly more if you moved the feeder to a different box.

+- Note that for historical data it will scale in direct proportion to the number of machines so you can do bulk processing essentially as fast as you are willing to pay for.

 - We have about 350 hours of decahose.
-At 2.5 decahoses, we could process the entire data set on this machine in about 140 hours or a little under six days.
-Which seems about right--I think it took a more than two weeks to collect it.
+At 2.5 decahoses, we could process the entire data set on this machine in less than a week.